compukidmike/minibadge10x10/README.md

 # Saintcon Minibadge 10x10 Board
 Welcome to your new favorite soldering project!
 1600+ solder joints!

+# 2024 Version
+There are a lot of changes in the 2024 Version and the below info does not apply.
+For info and assembly instructions for the 2024 version, please go [here](/2024Version/README.md).

+# Previous Version Instructions

 ## Assembly
 Aside from the obvious set of 200 8-Pin headers (they go on the side with the shiny squares!), there are a few through-hole parts you'll need to solder.
 They all go on the side with the shiny squares!
 The button and power switch don't have a set orientation.
 The screw terminal block is designed to have the wire openings facing the edge of the board so that you can actually put wires into it.